msfrq8/openIAE/iae-global/communicate.md

 ### IAE Resources and How to Contact Us

-If the IAE Public Space does not contain the information you are looking for, please <a href="email:IAE-Transparency@gsa.gov">contact us</a> or explore IAE’s other resources.
+If the IAE Public Space does not contain the information you are looking for, please <a href="mailto:IAE-Transparency@gsa.gov">__contact us__</a> or explore IAE’s other resources.

 #### How to Contact IAE